stklcode/statify-blacklist/README.md

 Filters can be applied to data stored in database after modifying filter rules or for one-time clean-up.

 #### Compatibility ####
 This plugin requires Statify to be installed.
-The extension has been tested with Statify 1.4.3 The plugin is capable of handling multisite installations.
+The extension has been tested with Statify up to version 1.5.1 The plugin is capable of handling multisite installations.

 ### Credits ###
 * Author: Stefan Kalscheuer
-* Special Thanks to [pluginkollektiv](http://pluginkollektiv.org/) for maintaining _Statify_
+* Special Thanks to [pluginkollektiv](https://github.com/pluginkollektiv) for maintaining _Statify_

 ## Installation ##
 * If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).